Immigration Reform and Control Act

 A valid social security number is required for all employees.
 In the event that a new hire needs to apply for a social security number, the application receipt will be accepted as a temporary document for purposes of new hire processing.
 However, the employee must present the actual social security card in Human Resources within 90 days of the date of application for the card.
 Failure to present the card could result in termination of the job assignment.

 Employees hired to work at a remote or off-site location may not be able to present original documents to a SLU Human Resources representative for inspection prior to their first day of work.
 If the employee is employed through a temporary employment agency, the agency must complete the Form I-9 on behalf of SLU.
 The employee is still required to present original documents to the temporary employment agency.
 If the employee is not employed through a temporary agency, the university can authorize a qualified person to act as an agent of the university for the purpose of completing the Form I-9.
-The hiring unit should contact the Human Resources Department, 314.977.2360 and coordinate with the Director of HRIS in identifying a person who is knowledgeable about the Form I-9 to whom the employee could present original documents.
+The hiring unit should contact the Human Resources Department, 314.977.8589, to identify a person who is knowledgeable about the Form I-9 to whom the employee could present original documents.
 The form I-9 and tax forms will need to be completed prior to or on the first day of employment at the University.
 The remote hire process applies only to employees who will work at a site that is not within a reasonable driving distance from the main University campus.